-SECTION 18 - Definitions
+SECTION 18 DEFINITIONS

-- 18.1 For the purpose of this By-Law, the terms and words are defined as follows: - 18.2 Accessory Building a building or structure which is customarily incidental to and located on the same lot with the building to which it is an accessory and which does not alter the character of the premises. - 18.3 Accessory Use A use of a building, structure or land which is customarily incident to and located on the same lot with the use or building to which it is accessory and which does not alter the character of the premises when located not impair the neighborhood. - 18.4 Acting Chairman Member of the Board of Appeals, who in the absence of the Chairman is elected as Chairman for a hearing on a particular matter by the members of the Board of Appeals in attendance. - 18.5 An independent structure having a roof supported by columns or walls, resting on its own foundations, and designed for the shelter, housing or enclosure of persons, animals, chattels or property of any kind. - Auto salvage yard A business comprising the collection, dismantling, recycling and sale of motor vehicles and automotive parts and the timely removal of unsalvageable and unusable remnants. - 18.7 Building, Front of: The wall of a building most nearly parallel with the front of the lot on which it is situated. - 18.8 Building Lot: A building lot is that area of land described in an application for a building permit or an application to the Board of Appeals for a permit or a variance or otherwise defined as the area on which a building or structure is to be constructed or a certain use is to be carried on.
-A building lot shall not include any part of a public way or a private way which is relied upon to qualify the lot as to frontage or area under water more than six months per year.
+- 18.1 For the purpose of this By-Law, the terms and words are defined as follows: - 18.2 Accessory Building a building or structure which is customarily incidental to and located on the same lot with the building to which it is an accessory and which does not alter the character of the premises. - 18.3 Accessory Dwelling Unit An Accessory Dwelling Unit is a self-contained housing unit that is incorporated within, attached to, or detached from, a Single-Family Dwelling (not within an Accessory Building, except with a Special Permit) that is clearly a subordinate part of, or incidental to, the Single-Family Dwelling and complies with each of the criteria and requirements in Section 24 of this Bylaw. - 18.4 Accessory Dwelling Unit, Attached An accessory unit dwelling having any portion of one or more walls in common or within five feet of an adjacent building. - 18.5 Accessory Dwelling Unit, Detached An accessory unit dwelling having a five feet or more of open space on all sides and located on the same Lot as the Single-Family Dwelling. - 18.6 Accessory Use A use of a building, structure or land which is customarily incident to and located on the same lot with the use or building to which it is accessory and which does not alter the character of the premises when located not impair the neighborhood. - 18.7 Acting Chairman Member of the Board of Appeals, who in the absence of the Chairman is elected as.
+Chairman for a' hearing on a particular matter by the members of the Board of Appeals in attendance. - 18.8 An Independent Structure Means having a roof, supported by columns or walls, resting on its own foundations, and designed for the shelter, housing or enclosure of persons, animals, chattels or property of any kind. - 18.9 Auto Salvage Yard A business comprising the collection, dismantling, recycling and sale of motor vehicles and automotive-parts and the timely removal of unsalvageable and unusable remnants. - 18.10 Building, Front of The wall of a building moat nearly parallel with the front of the lot on which it is situated. - 18.11 Building Lot A building lot is that area of land described in an application for a building permit or an application to the.
+Board-Of Appeals for a permit or a variance or otherwise defined as the area on which a building or structure is to be constructed or a certain use is to be carried